simondilhas/practice_circle/docs/howto/organize/facilitate_sessions.md

 ### 4.3 Conflict or disruption
 - If someone speaks or moves repeatedly:
-  - Quietly remind: “Please return to silence.”
+  - Quietly remind: "Please return to silence."
   - If persistent, invite them to step out until ready.
 - Document any conflict for peer review.